vvorobjov/nrp-documentation/src/nrp/specifications/experiment_files.rst

 The Brain and Body Interface (BIBI) file is in the XML format.

-An extensive documentation on the BIBI file can be found in :doc:`../tutorials/transfer_function/bibi_config`.
+An extensive documentation on the BIBI file can be found in :ref:`bibi-specification` and :ref:`BIBI Configuration Tutorail <cle-tutorials-bibi-cofig>`.

 .. code-block:: xml